Lifting tropical intersections: Topology of finite type morphisms

 By construction the map from $\Spec A$ to $X$ factors through $X'$.
-So, by the case we have already handled, there is a closed point $x''$ in the generic fiber of $X'$ over $\Spec R$ specializing to the image in $X'$ of the closed point of $\Spec A$; moreover, such points are Zariski dense in the generic fiber.
-Since $k(y')$ is identified with the fraction field of $R$, by construction, the generic fiber of $X'$ maps isomorphically to the generic fiber of $X$, and we conclude the desired statement for $X$. \end{proof}
+So, by the case we have already handled, there is a point $x''$ in the generic fiber of $X'$ over $\Spec R$ specializing to the image $\tilde{x}$ in $X'$ of the closed point of $\Spec A$ and satisfying the desired equality of residue field extensions; moreover, such points are Zariski dense in the generic fiber.
+Since $k(s')$ is identified with the fraction field of $R$, by construction, the generic fiber of $X'$ maps isomorphically to the generic fiber of $X$.
+Finally, observing that we have the inequality